polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/forkless-upgrade.md

 In FRAME, the `Root` origin identifies the runtime administrator.
 Only this administrator can update the runtime by calling the `set_code` function.
-To invoke this function using the `Root` origin, you can use the the `sudo` function in the Sudo pallet to specify the account that has superuser administrative permissions.
+To invoke this function using the `Root` origin, you can use the `sudo` function in the Sudo pallet to specify the account that has superuser administrative permissions.

 By default, the chain specification file for the node template specifies that the `alice` development account is the owner of the Sudo administrative account.
 Therefore, this tutorial uses the `alice` account to perform runtime upgrades.